Emma-si/PMB-project/README.md

 ## Testing
 In the "test" folder, all the data required to run the tests.py file can be found.
-The latter contains the tests runned in order assert the program precision, using hypothesis testing.
+The latter contains the tests runned in order assert the program precision, using both unit and integration testing.
 To run it from the command line:
 ```
 pytest tests.py